2013 Fantasy Football: Week 15 Monday Night Football – Ravens at Lions

 It’s Fantasy Playoffs!
 It’s Monday Night Football!
 The reigning Super Bowl winning Baltimore Ravens make their way to Detroit to take on the Lions.
 Now most of you are probably in the midst of week 2 of your league’s playoffs.
 Calvin Johnson owners will reap the benefits of their first round pick.
 He will have one of the biggest performances of the season this week.
 Ravens safety Matt Elam made the mistake of insulting Megatron by referring to him as “old”.
 The last thing the best receiver in football needs is added motivation.
 The Lions are going to win this game, and the combination of Stafford and Johnson is primed to pummel the Ravens secondary in the process.
 Dennis Pitta will be the stand out fantasy performer for Baltimore, so if you need a tight end, go see if he’s still out there.
 Let’s check out all of the fantasy players for this matchup by position.

 QUARTERBACK: I like both quarterbacks this week.
 I think Matthew Stafford is going to go off at home against a middle of the pack Ravens passing defense.
 After Ravens’ safety Matt Elam’s comments about Megatron, you can put it in ink, Stafford is hitting the big man between the numbers often this week.
 Joe Flacco is having a Super Bowl hangover season.
 He is throwing as many picks as touchdowns and doesn’t look like the highest paid quarterback in the game (even though he is).
 However, I was impressed with his comeback in the heavyweight boxing match in the snow against Minnesota on Sunday.
-He eventually won after two minutes of back and forth scoring that resembled an early 90s football video game (you know the one I’m talking about).
+He eventually won after two minutes of back and forth scoring that resembled an early 90s football video game (you know the one I’m talking about, you can Download from Gamulator to see for yourself).
 I think this may have triggered some positive momentum for Flacco, and he will have a much easier time passing the ball inside the climate controlled dome of Ford Field.

 RUNNING BACKS: The Lions’ defense allows the 6th least rushing yards per game in the NFL.
 Add that to the fact that Ray Rice has had a lackluster season and I am advising you to stay away from Ray this week.
 I don’t like it.
 Frankly, I’m done with Ray Rice this season.
 If you win your fantasy playoffs it will be in spite of owning Ray Rice.
 Somebody had to say it.